Covene/MerakiNewClientAlert-Covene/README.md

 - A Verified Domain or free azure domain.
 - Obtain and store your Azure Communication Resource URL in the script.

 See the references at the bottom of this file to review instructions on creating azure communication resources and setting up a domain.
 You may also use another Email solution, such as [Google's Gmail](https://mailtrap.io/blog/python-send-email-gmail/).

+### Setup
+- You will need to have two [environment variables](https://www.freecodecamp.org/news/python-env-vars-how-to-get-an-environment-variable-in-python/) configured, that store your Meraki API Key, and Azure communication resource string.
+In the script, the API has the following Environment Variables being called:
+    -"API_Key"
+    -"Azure Communication Resource"
  You will need to edit a few sections of this script for it to run, including:
 - API_Key=
 - Email Settings
     - Your connection string is obtained from Azure- see Azure communication services email doc below.
+The value should look like: "endpoint=https://{_YourConnectionStringHere_}
         - connection_string=os.environ["Azure Communication Resource"]
-    - Edit your sender address- replace DoNotReply@DOMAIN.com
+    - Edit your sender address- replace DoNotReply@DOMAIN.com with the domain you verify, or a free azure domain.
     - "to": [{"address": "ENTER EMAIL YOU WANT TO SEND TO HERE" }],

 ### Organizations